DragosRadut/Thread-Scheduler/README.md

 # Thread Scheduler

-## Descriere
+## Description
-Prin implementarea planificatorului se simuleaza un scheduler preemptiv intr-un sistem uniprocesor bazat pe modelul Round Robin cu prioritati.
-Implementarea este realizata intr-o biblioteca partajata dinamica, ce exporta urmatoarele functii:
+The entire project stands under the copyright of University Politehnica of Bucharest, Operating Systems 2022, being a graded assignment.
+The implamantation simulates a preemptive scheduler based on the Round Robin priority model, structured for an uniprocessor system.
+For a less exhaustive implamantation, priority is not considered like the UNIX standard model, but from one to five.
+Implementation is done in a shared dynamic library, exporting the following functions:
-* INIT - inițializează structurile interne ale planificatorului.
+* INIT - initializer for internal structs.
-* FORK - pornește un nou thread.
+* FORK - creates a new thread.
-* EXEC - simulează execuția unei instrucțiuni.
+* EXEC - simulates execution of an instruction.
-* WAIT - așteaptă un eveniment/operație I/O.
+* WAIT - waits for an I/O operation.
-* SIGNAL - semnalează threadurile care așteaptă un eveniment/operație I/O.
+* SIGNAL - sends signal to I/O blocked threads.
-* END - distruge planificatorul și eliberează structurile alocate.
+* END - destroys planner and frees structs.

 ## Structs
 ### Thread struct